Retirement Living Hub

 Regular Review and Adaptation: Medicare Changes Annually

 Your Medicare plan is not a “set it and forget it” decision.
 Both your health needs and the available `medicare plans` can change from year to year.
 Proactive annual review ensures your coverage remains optimal and cost-effective.
+Think of it like checking the structural integrity of a bridge – you wouldn’t just build it and walk away, would you?

 The Annual Enrollment Period (AEP)